dirtycache/API_Sec_Lab/module2.md

     - Send email - you may decide that some alerts are so important they should be sent by mail, either to a person or to a system (e.g. ServiceNow)
     - Trigger webhook - this can be used to integrate with anything
     - Open Jira ticket - shown here
-- Akamai is actively working on adding many more response integrations
+- Akamai is actively working on adding additional response integrations

 #### Exercise 2.7 - Alert Types